General Glossary

 A skin rash accompanying any eruptive disease or fever.

-- Falling of the Bowelssearch for term
+Falling of the Bowels

 Bowels protruding from the anus generally caused by a debility of the part, piles, drastic purgatives, or violent straining at stool.